denten-books/plain-text/0-intro.md

 manuscripts and folios---we may even ascribe properties like "fidelity" to "original" works of art.
-When media are immutable, one imagines a sort of a causal custody chain between works and their creators, which at some point must occupy the same contiguous space and time.
+When media are immutable, one imagines a sort of a causal custody chain between works and their creators, which at some point must have occupied the same contiguous space and time.
 Mechanical reproduction of print introduces a range of devices that mediate between readers and authors.
 Distance, time, and mediation subsequently weaken facile notions of authorial fidelity.
 At the very least, we understand that such intermediary structures as editors, publishing houses, and printing presses inject an element of noise into the channel of communication.

 The transition between the Gutenberg press and "Project Gutenberg," an online library containing thousands of texts, has brought with it further as yet